AdebiyiOpeyemi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6. 5-free_listint2.c - sets the head to NULL.
 7. 6-pop_listint.c - deletes the head node of a linked list and return the data.
 8. 7-get_nodeint.c - find the nth node of a linked list.
+9. 8-sum_listint.c - sums all the data of a linked list.